Nature ⸰ Joy ⸰ Love ⸰ Connection ⸰ Passion

-The words of Colour Wheel are from a poem which describes its writer’s journey of realization that access to a sublime, deeper truth springs from his experiences of nature.
+The words of Colour Wheel are from a poem which describes the realization that access to a sublime, deeper truth spring from experiences of nature.

 Tintern Abbey was written by Wordsworth after a walking tour with his sister.
-He describes his experiences of the countryside surrounding the banks of the River Wye, which grows into a portrayal of his overall philosophy.
+In it he describes his experiences of the countryside surrounding the banks of the River Wye, which grows into a portrayal of his overall philosophy.

 We can see an explicit crossover of the philosophies of the artist and writer of Colour Wheel.
 Its artist, Paul Klee, stated in his work “Creative Credo” (1920);

 ‘Art does not reproduce the visible; rather, it makes visible’